 Dave Metzger (Corvallis, Best Original Song — “Let It Go”, Frozen)

 Disney stalwart Dave Metzger has arranged and orchestrated music for over a dozen films in the House of Mouse’s filmography.
 His arrangement of Frozen’s “Let It Go” was the beloved soundtrack to a generation of children, and the most loathed song to their parents.
 The tune has gone several times platinum and is the most globally-recorded Disney song, with versions sung in 25 different languages.

 In addition to his animation resume, Metzger has orchestrated over 50 films, and currently works out of his state-of-the-art music studio located in Salem.

 Melanie Coombs (Portland, Best Short Film — Harvie Krumpet)

-Since 1998, Coombs had produced award-winning shorts, animation, and documentaries.
+Since 1998, Coombs has produced award-winning shorts, animation, and documentaries.
 Coombs’ Oscar-winning short Harvie Krumpet financed her critically praised Mary and Max in 2009.
 She now serves as the Production Supervisor for Guillermo Del Toro’s Pinocchio, an upcoming Netflix stop motion animation feature entirely shot and created in her home city.

 Joan Gratz (Portland, Best Animated Short — Mona Lisa Descending a Staircase)

-The founder of the animation technique clay painting, Gratz paved the way for the stop motion features we see today.
+The founder of the animation technique of clay painting, Gratz paved the way for the stop motion features we see today.
 The artist took small chunks of clay and blended them with colors that created fine lines, resulting in a seamless flow of images.
 During her acceptance speech for Best Animated Short, Gratz thanked notable Portland figures and credited the Portland public library for her research.

 She was also nominated in 1982 in the same category for the animated short The Creation.